the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Software Behaviour Awareness and Analysis(MOD)
 A certain quality of anlytical thinking that enables you to form a mental model of the piece of software under consideration in the current environment.
 Using that an RSE should be able to make predictions about a software's behaviour.
-This is a required skill for tasks like debugging, profiling, or predicting user interaction.
+This is a required skill for tasks like debugging, profiling, designing good tests, or predicting user interaction.

 #### Understanding the software lifecycle (SWLC)
 Software has a lifetime and this necessitates the respective strategies for its usage along the intended time scale.

 #### Use repositories (SWREPOS)
-The RSE should be able to use public platforms to share the artifacts they have created and invitit public scrutiny on them for public review.
+The RSE should be able to use public platforms to share the artifacts they have created and invite public scrutiny on them for public review.

-#### legal things (LEG)
+#### Legal things (LEG)
 The RSE should know licenses and their respective domains for data or software.
 On an entry level, the competency is mostly about awareness.
 Namely that different (open source) licenses exist, that those might not be combinable when using multiple libraries with different licenses